 Let's say, you decided to build a website and hired a web development company for this purpose.
 There are several questions our customers ask most frequently at this stage: 'How is the development process arranged?' and 'What are specialists in my web development team responsible for?'

 Website Development Team Structure: Roles and Processes You Need to Know About

 To answer these and other questions, we decided to write a comprehensive article covering everything you need to know about website development team.

 In other words, this piece of content will put a scheme in your head concerning web team roles and responsibilities as well as the development process itself.

 As practice shows, programming alone isn't enough to make a website work for you.
 That's why many stakeholders pay great attention to design and marketing.
 Respectively, your web development team should fit the project's objectives and consist of specialists with diverse skills and knowledge.

-So, every company may have its own spectrum of services and the number of web development team members can vary.
+So, every custom web development company may have it's own spectrum of services and the number of web development team members can vary.
 For instance, at Cleveroad (and most other companies) a typical web development team looks like this:

 At the same time, we have non-technical specialists who can help meet specific marketing requirements: